 ADMINISTRATIVE TEAM

-Chelsea has been at the Movement Centre since 2011.
-She was originally just looking for a summer job while she was in university but after two months of summer camps at the centre, she knew that “This was where I was supposed to be.
-I loved being a part of something so unique, the family atmosphere and watching the the impossible happen every day!”
+Chelsea started her career at the Movement Centre since 2011.
+What started as a summer job, quickly developed into a deep belief and passion for the Conductive Education programs provided at the Centre.
+After just two months of summer camps, she knew that “[t]his was where I was supposed to be.
+I love being a part of something so unique, the family atmosphere, and watching the the impossible happen every day!”

-After a few years of seeing the magic of the Movement Centre, she started helping out with fundraising events and took a liking to that side of the organization as well.
+After a few years of seeing firsthand the magic of the Movement Centre, she began her involvement with fundraising and marketing in an effort to raise awareness for the Movement Centre.

 PROGRAM TEAM